 Lake Mburo is a small, attractive park of rolling hills, grassland and a large papyrus-fringed lake.
 Effectively an extension of the Tanzanian plains, it has almost 70 species of mammal and good density of plains game.
 Once covered by open savannah, it contains much woodland and forms part of a 50 kilometre-long wetland.

 This is Uganda’s smallest and probably most scenic national park, forming part of the larger conservation area of Virunga.
 Mgahinga is dominated by three extinct volcanoes and primarily supports groups of mountain gorilla, although bird species and other wildlife are also present.

 Where: South west Uganda

-Murchison Falls National Park is renowned for its scenic beauty and abundant flora and fauna including the endangered shoebill.
-Bisected by the meandering Victoria Nile, the river plummets through a narrow cleft in the rocks, the foot of which can be reached by launch to demonstrate the rivers power.
+Murchison Falls National Park is renowned for its scenic beauty and abundant flora and fauna including the fascinating, endangered shoebill.
+Bisected by the meandering Victoria Nile, the river plummets through a narrow cleft in the rocks, resulting in the thundering raw of the powerful Falls.